-Easy and general solutions usually don't work because no two fingers, arms or legs are the same size, and everyone has different anatomical capabilities.
+Easy and general solutions usually don’t work because no two fingers, arms or legs are the same sizes, and everyone has different anatomical capabilities.
 Symptoms that seem similar may have any of a variety of causes for different people.
-Additionally, work tasks are rarely performed the same way.
+Additionally, work tasks are rarely performed in the same way.

 Take the worker whose hands become numb.
 It may be thoracic outlet syndrome which can happen when a chair’s armrests are too high and get in the way.
 This either causes the shoulders to be raised and “hunched” or creates a nasty angle between the arm and shoulders.

 It might be lack of back support or a keyboard that forces the wrists so close together that the arms are bumping into the side of the body.
 Perhaps the hands are resting on the flat of the palm, and the fingers are elevated to hit the keys on a slanted keyboard.
 These conditions, which often place the hands and wrists in a damaging angle, impact the median nerve in the wrist.
 The result can be pain, numbness, tingling or stiffness prevalent in many computer users.

 A myriad of problems can be the source of employee injury.
 Just a few of them may be correctable with wrist rests.
 Only appropriate analysis of the worker and the work tasks will identify the problems and solve them.